 The automotive industry has been tapping the potential of 3D printing for decades already.
-3D printing is extremely useful in rapid prototyping and has proved capable of reducing design times and lead times on new car models between 40% and 90%.
+3D printing is extremely useful in rapid prototyping and has proved capable of significantly reducing design times and lead times on new car models.

 3D printing has also augmented manufacturing workflow within the industry.
 Custom jigs, fixtures, and and other tooling that might be required for a single car part, particularly when high-performance machines are concerned, once required an array of custom tools, adding cost and making the process as a whole more and more complex.

 With 3D printing, custom jigs and other low volume parts can be created directly for the production line.
 Manufacturers can cut lead times by up to 90% and lower risk with the integration of 3D printing technologies.
 Through streamlining with in-house production the manufacturing process as a whole grows more efficient and more profitable.